dgray001/gray_online/PLANS.md

 v0.4: Euchre game
- x: Euchre is playable with proper animations / styles / viewer support
- y: Can see version number of app in-game somehow
+ z: Can see version number of app in-game somehow
- z: Skeleton game info button (left of updates)

 v0.5: Can launch risq
  - Basic orders for risq (move, gather, build)